prateekchauhands/spotify-charts/README.md

 # Spotify Charts

 ## Overview
 This project aims to analyze and visualize the country-wise and day-wise streams of all the top performing artists for the period 1st January, 2017 to 31st December, 2021.
-The data is sourced from Kaggle and has been processed using Power BI to create a database for easy management and analysis.
-Power BI has been used to explore the data visually and gain valuable insights.
+The data is sourced from Kaggle and has been processed using Power BI to create a database for easy management, analysis, and exploration of the data visually and to gain valuable insights.

 ## Dataset
 The dataset used in this project contains historical data of country-wise and day-wise streams of all the top performing artists for the period 1st January, 2017 to 31st December, 2021.
 The data has been sourced from [Kaggle](https://www.kaggle.com/datasets/dhruvildave/spotify-charts), which ensures its authenticity and reliability.
 The dataset includes information such as region, track title, artist, rank, streams, chart, and date.